French startups using ‘pitch’ accused of trademark violation by maker of nation’s most infamous dessert

 In any case, French entrepreneurs aren’t shy about adopting English words commonly used by Silicon Valley startups, Indeed, I hear some French friends even inventing French conjugations for “pitch.”
 The French gave us voila and coup d’état.
 We gave them pitch.

 Five years ago, the national guardians of the French language, the Académie française, tried to halt this growing menace from the English language by pointing out that there was no need for the French to say “pitch” because there were plenty of other real French words that could be used instead.
-If you were “pitching” something like a film script, instead of calling it a “pitch,” simply say: “Idée, Résumé, Argument, Canevas.”
-Or if you’re communicating an idea, why not say: “Présentation, Argumentaire et Démonstration?”
+If you were “pitching” something like a film script, instead of calling it a “pitch,” simply say: “idée, résumé, argument, canevas.”
+Or if you’re communicating an idea, why not say: “présentation, argumentaire, démonstration?”

 “Why deprive yourself, at the risk of diminishing the wealth and precision of our vocabulary?” the Académie wondered.

-Alas, being entrepreneurs, they did not head this advice and continued to use the word “pitch.”
+Alas, being entrepreneurs, tech founders did not heed this advice and continued to use the word “pitch.”
 Indeed, it has become so pervasive that last year the French newspaper Le Figaro took the time to explain the origin of this bizarre word to its poor readers, whose ears were no doubt hurt by this Anglicism.
-And it sympathized with readers who could be forgiven for thinking of a certain dessert every time they heard the word.
+And the paper sympathized with readers who could be forgiven for thinking of a certain dessert every time they heard the word.

 “As its tonic accent indicates — to say pitccchhhh — this word was not born in our beautiful French lands, but across the Channel,” Le Figaro wrote, pointing the finger at the British for being, well, British.
 Most annoyingly, the English word had so many meanings: a “tone,” “a terrain,” “a slope” … “to promote,” “to throw,” “to pose,” “to fall,” “to bounce.”